Speeding can cause drivers to lose control of their vehicles, increase stopping time, and decrease the effectiveness of safety mechanisms.

-With our hectic schedules, it should come as no surprise that people sometimes ignore posted speed limits to get from point A to point B a little faster.
+With our hectic schedules, it should come as no surprise that people sometimes ignore posted speed limits to get from Point A to Point B a little faster.
 However, driving faster than the speed limit or faster than is safe for road conditions can be disastrous in the event of an accident.

 - Speed increases stopping time and distance.
 The faster you drive, the more time and distance you will need to stop your vehicle.
 If you are speeding and suddenly notice debris on the roadway or a stopped vehicle in front of you, you may not have enough time or space to brake and end up in an accident.

 - Vehicle safety features may not work as intended at higher speeds.
 Safety belts and airbags protect drivers and passengers from severe injuries by reducing the force of the impact.
-If you are traveling too fast and are involved in an accident, these safety features may not function properly.
+If you are traveling too fast and become involved in an accident, these safety features may not function properly.

-How Many Accidents Are Speeding-Related?
+How many Accidents are Speeding-Related?

 According to the National Highway Traffic Safety Administration (NHTSA), speeding played a role in 27 percent of all 2015 fatal motor vehicle accidents.
 In the United States, there were 9,557 speeding-related fatalities in 2015.
 The percentage of speeding-related fatalities increased 3 percent from 2014 to 2015.

 What Behaviors Cause Speed-Related Accidents?